 Kyoto is an amazing city.
 I loved being there and really enjoyed it more than Tokyo.
 It was smaller, easy to get around and was a much easier walking city.
 There are many UNESCO World Heritage sites and the shopping, antiques, food, temples and gardens were really outstanding.
 I really like the Japanese culture and aesthetic.

-In addition to the other posts about the shopping, temples and museums, I highly recommend:
+In addition to the other posts about the hotels, restaurants, shopping, temples and museums, I highly recommend:

 Exploring Gion: This is the famous entertainment and geisha quarter.
 I liked walking though the smaller lanes where you might spot a real geisha or maiko (apprentice geisha) walking out of her residence.